sass/sass/proposal/package-importer.d.ts.md

 [resolving a `pkg:` URL]: #node-algorithm-for-resolving-a-pkg-url

 > Note that this algorithm does not automatically resolve index files, partials
-> or extensions, except where specified.
-When using the `pkg:` URL scheme,
+> or extensions when resolving paths defined in the package.json `exports`
-> authors need to explicitly use the fully resolved filename.
+> section.
+When using conditional exports, package authors need to explicitly
+> expose all paths that should resolve to a Sass file.

 ## Procedures